Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

     };

-Finally, the class can be simply used as following, here, we set the constant to add as 7.
+Finally, the class can be simply be used.
+We demonstrate this in in the following and set the constant to add to 7:

-* In python:
+* In Python:

 .. code-block:: python
     :linenos: